microsoft/SizeBench/docs/Principles.md

 maintain a high level of accuracy and regression prevention.

 * Everyone should be able to use SizeBench, regardless of what they work on or what language they work in.
-Initially, C++ binaries are the target, but the goal is to deal with managed binaries, Rust binaries, and so on too.
+Initially, native binaries like C, C++, Rust, and Zig are the target, but the goal is to deal with managed binaries, and so on too.

 * Performance is important as this tool is run on every binary in Windows in every branch on every build, and we want that to be as cheap as